 - Prepare suitable forms to use for release of liability and record-keeping.

+Prenatal Massage Techniques is the second course in the prenatal massage certification and doula certification series.
 If you wish to move beyond the fundamentals to earn the title of Certified Prenatal Massage Therapist, after completing the prerequisite Fundamentals course, you next take the Prenatal Certification course (worth 12 kinesthetic CEs), which teaches you how to perform a full body massage during all three trimesters of pregnancy.
 You will learn techniques utilizing your forearms and elbows to reduce stress to your hands and thumbs.This course teaches in side-lying and modified supine positioning.
+You will also learn postpartum massage.

 - Provide physical comfort, information, and emotional support during childbirth.